 In his 1986 monograph, Writing with precision, clarity, and economy, magazine editor Dick Mack was at pains to point out that “verbiage, obscurity, and imprecision in manuscripts slow the editorial process and ultimately hamper communication.”
-Ultimately, this matters because we want our thoughts to serve some sort of purpose and be remembered.
+This matters because we want our thoughts both to serve some sort of purpose and to be remembered.
 What’s memorable is “…clear, brief, and forceful.
 No one would willingly consign his work to obscurity, but we do so with imprecise, ambiguous, and verbose manuscripts.”

 In the prologue to Plain Words, Ernest Gowers put the problem like this: